routup/routup/packages/docs/src/guide/router.md

 })
 ```

-The **use** method also accepts two argument.
+It is also possible, to pass **two** arguments.
 In that case the
-first argument must be a specific [routing](./routing.md) path and the second argument the actual handler.
+first argument must be a path (string or Regexp) and the second argument the actual router- or handler-instance.

 ```typescript
 router.use('/', (req, res, ...) => {